 Combine the dry ingredients, add 1-5/8 warm water.
 The dough should be sticky and shaggy.
-Cover with plastic wrap and allow to rise for 12 hours.
+Cover with plastic wrap and let rise for 12 hours.

 Shape the dough into a ball.
-Allow to rise another 2 hours.
+Let it rise another 2 hours.
 Optionally, you can add cornmeal or wheat bran to the surface.
-Do this by adding some of the dusting flour and folding over the dough a few times, allowing it to rise for 15 minutes, and then sprinkling the surface with the meal or bran.
+Do this by adding some of the dusting flour and folding over the dough a few times, let it rise for 15 minutes, and then sprinkle the surface with the meal or bran.

-Put a 6- to 8-quart Dutch oven into the oven and preheat to 450 degrees F. Carefully remove the pot and add the dough ball.
+Put a 6- to 8-quart Dutch oven into the oven and preheat to 450 degrees F. (Don’t skip this step to prepare the baking environment properly: you want that beautiful dutch oven to use its magical heat distribution).
+Carefully remove the pot and add the dough ball.
 Bake for 30 minutes with the lid, then remove the lid and bake for another 15 to 30 minutes until browned.

 Let’s face it, choosing the best Dutch oven for baking bread can be a challenge.
 It has to be non-stick, durable, and deep enough to let the bread rise to perfection.
-I’ve put together a list of 5 great Dutch ovens that will have you baking bread in no time.
+Here’s the secret though: they will retain and distribute heat like no other item in your kitchen.
+I’ve put together a list of 5 great Dutch ovens that will have you baking a beautiful batch of bread in no time.

 Lodge Camp Dutch Oven

 Whether you’re cooking in your oven or over an open fire, the Lodge Camp Dutch Oven is going to be your best bet.
 The depth is perfect for cooking a single, delicious, warm loaf of bread.
 It has the space to bake a few biscuits in it as well.